 research project

 Are the kina still fat when pōhutukawa bloom?

 For generations, Ngāti Whakahemo have used the whakataukī of the flowering pōhutukawa as a tohu to tell us when the kina are ripe and ready to harvest at Motunau (Plate Island) and on its surrounding reefs.
-Unfortunately, kaumātua and kaitiaki have begun to observe that the way the pōhutukawa blossoms (when, for how long, and...
+Unfortunately, kaumātua and kaitiaki have observed that the way the pōhutukawa blossoms (when, for how long, and how intensely)...
 Read more »...

+research project